-Well, digital transformation – although wonderful – can quite easily fail in implementation.
-There are a number of reasons why it often doesn’t work.
-An important one being that the focus is on the technology and not the people who have to use it.
+Well, digital transformation - although wonderful - can quite easily fail in implementation.
+There are a number of reasons why it often doesn't work.
+An important one is that the focus is on the technology and not the people who have to use it.

 Employees can quickly lose interest in the new tools you provide if they are overly complicated or simply don't meet employee needs.

 Creating adoption personas will help you to customise your workspace and understand what your employees actually need, in the workspace itself as well as the level of training and guidance needed.
 This will not only improve employee efficiency but will ensure a smoother rollout of the technology.

 How to create personas for digital workspace adoption

 Now, let's look at how to create a persona.
 Here are 6 steps to follow to create and implement personas in your company.